One Wish: The Holiday Album

-One Wish: The Holiday Album is the sixth studio album by American singer Whitney Houston.
+One Wish: The Holiday Album is the only Christmas album and sixth studio album by American singer Whitney Houston.
 It was released by Arista Records on November 18, 2003.
-Chiefly produced by Mervyn Warren, the album is a follow-up to her fifth studio album, Just Whitney (2002), as well as her first Christmas album.
-One Wish features cover versions of Christmas standards and carols, one of which is a duet with Houston's daughter Bobbi Kristina Brown.
+Chiefly produced by Mervyn Warren, along with additional production from Troy Taylor, Gordon Chambers and Barry Eastmond, One Wish features a duet with Houston's daughter Bobbi Kristina Brown.
 The album also includes "Joy to the World" and "Who Would Imagine a King," both of which first appeared on The Preacher's Wife soundtrack (1996).

-The album received a mixed reception by music critics, many of whom praised the production but were divided upon Houston's vocal performance.
-Upon its release, One Wish debuted at number 49 on the US Billboard 200, and at number 13 on Billboard's Top R&B/Hip-Hop Albums chart.
+The album earned a mixed reception by music critics, many of whom praised the production but were divided upon Houston's vocal performance.
+Upon its release, One Wish debuted at number 49 on the US Billboard 200, and at number 14 on Billboard's Top R&B/Hip-Hop Albums chart.
 Its first and only single, a rendition of Freddie Jackson's "One Wish (for Christmas)", reached the top twenty on Billboard's US Adult Contemporary chart.
-In January 2018, the album was certified Gold by the Recording Industry Association of America (RIAA) for sales over 500,000 copies.
+In January 2018, the album achieved a gold certification by the Recording Industry Association of America (RIAA) for shipping half a million copies, making Houston one of a few artists to have all of their albums in their lifetime get certified in the United States.
+The album sold over 2 million copies worldwide.

+Promotion

+In support of the album, Arista Records released Houston's rendition of Freddie Jackson's song "One Wish (for Christmas)" as a promotional single.
+Produced by Gordon Chambers and Barry Eastmond, both of whom had also overseen production on Jackson's 1994 original, it reached the top twenty on Billboard's US Adult Contemporary chart in 2004.
+Houston also recorded a performance video for a shortened version of her cover of "Cantique de Noël (O Holy Night)," which served as an album commercial.
+A lyric video for "One Wish (for Christmas)," created by filmmaker Katia Temkin showcasing performance footage as well as the song’s lyrics, was released by the catalog division of Sony Music Entertainment on December 11, 2020.
+On December 17, 2022, a lyric video for "The First Noël" was released.